-Each incoming vehicle will be surveyed using either a 2x2 Nal detector a low level dose rate meter.
+Each incoming vehicle will be surveyed using either a 2x2 NaI detector or microRem dose rate meter.
 These values will be used to establish action levels based upon the resulting characterization measurements performed for the containers.
 Once a correlation between the field measurement and the in-situ measurement have been established then action levels will be established as follows: